Helping Scripture Change Lives

 - Conducting music workshops

 A high percentage of the peoples with whom language teams work live in societies where information is passed on orally rather than in written form, such as music, storytelling, poetry, chants, drama or dance.
 Most of the older members may never learn to read in their own mother tongue.
 Therefore, vernacular media provides ways for people to understand the content of translated vernacular materials, in particular the Scriptures.
-Now with VMS, Wycliffe translators, missionaries from other agencies, and local Christians are learning to consider what media options are suited for the people they are trying to reach.
+Vernacular Media Specialists work together with local Christians to consider what media options are suited for the people they are trying to reach.
 Some of them include:

 - Audio and video-cassettes